-- The vertical structure of Eratosthenes anticyclones described above should be compared with physical properties of neighbouring eddies in the LB.
+The vertical structure of Eratosthenes anticyclones described above should be compared with physical properties of neighbouring eddies in the LB.
 Figure 12 presents the comparison between a section representative of the Eratosthenes anticyclone, using data from the BOUM campaign in June 2008 (Moutin and Prieur, 2012), and an anticyclone section in the Tel-Aviv region performed in October 2018 by a glider from IOLR.
 Next to each section is an ADT map representative of the SSH activity at that time (panels b and d).
-The glider section lasts for 10 days, 20th of October 2018 being the median date and a magenta line - 560 indicates the glider track, on which the position on the 20th of October is shown with a magenta circle.
-On the ADT map maps the daily altimetric eddy contours are plotted, with cyclones in red and anticyclones in blue, and a dot with size proportional to the vortex Rossby number indicates the center.
+The glider section lasts for 10 days, 20th of October 2018 being the median date and a magenta line indicates the glider track, on which the position on the 20th of October is shown with a magenta circle.
+On the ADT maps the daily altimetric eddy contours are plotted, with cyclones in red and anticyclones in blue, and a dot with size proportional to the vortex Rossby number indicates the center.
 The upper panel of each section (panels 12a and 12c) marks with a blue line the part of the cross-section which is inside the maximal speed anticyclone contour.
-Thin black lines in the vertical sections are the absolute temperature isotherms, whereas the color indicates the temperature anomaly relative to the climatological background; - 565 isotherms interval and colorbar range are the same in both sections for comparison purposespurpose.
+Thin black lines in the vertical sections are the absolute temperature isotherms, whereas the color indicates the temperature anomaly relative to the climatological background; isotherms interval and colorbar range are the same in both sections for comparison purpose.
 An important difference is that panel 12a is an interpolation between the CTD measurements (indicated by black crosses) whereas panel 12b shows a glider track stacking of which each pixel corresponds to a measurement.

-Although a 10-years period separates the two sections, it should first be underlined noted that the local eddy activity is simi-570 lar in both events, and very close to the mean circulation deducted deduced from Fig. 1: anticyclones are found in Eratosthenes, Herodotus, and Tel-Aviv regionsare all occupied by anticyclones (also the Beyrut one but only in 2008), whereas Haïfa region is occupied by a cyclone, whereas a cyclone is found in the Haifa region.
+Although a 10-years period separates the two sections, it should first be noted that the local eddy activity is similar in both events, and very close to the mean circulation deduced from Fig. 1: anticyclones are found in Eratosthenes, Herodotus, and Tel-Aviv regions, whereas a cyclone is found in the Haifa region.
 Furthermore as can be seen in the ADT maps, both sections crossed the anticyclones close to their respective center, allowing to assume that the maximal anomaly was adequately sampled.
-Extensive gliders sections were surveyed in the Eratosthenes region in 2009 and 2010, but as explained above, 2010 575 appears as an extreme year where comparison with neighbouring anticyclone eddies will be biased.
+Extensive gliders sections were surveyed in the Eratosthenes region in 2009 and 2010, but as explained above, 2010 appears as an extreme year where comparison with neighbouring eddies will be biased.